ff6347/redux-and-rest/README.md

 Point your browser at [http://localhost:1234](http://localhost:1234) and open the developer console.
 You can also open another browser window at [http://localhost:3000](http://localhost:3000) to see if your REST API is running and get all entries of the local filesystem store.
 Under [http://localhost:3000/get-all](http://localhost:3000/get-all) (Keep in mind if you are running on a fresh install this might be empty).

+- Type some text into the textarea and hit the "POST Item" button to add something to the data store.
+- Press the "GET All" button to retrieve all items in the storage of the API.

 The available routes for the API are:

 | Type |           URL            |                              Comment                               |